 Experience the culture through evenings with locals.
 For serious trekkers, Chefchaouen often serves as the starting point for a multi-day adventure through the Rif Mountains.
 If you want to spend your nights in the small Berber villages located throughout the forests, contact a tour operator—these communities can be difficult to stumble upon independently.
 Tour operators can often arrange for you to experience a traditional meal in a family’s home or participate in local activities with a cooperative.

 Enjoy the serenity of camping.
-If you prefer to rough it, you can easily find a place to pitch a tent for camping in Morocco off the trails of Talassemtane National Park and the surrounding area, or further west in Al-Hoceima National Park.
+If you prefer to rough it, you can easily find a place to pitch a tent for camping off the trails of Talassemtane National Park and the surrounding area, or further west in Al-Hoceima National Park.
 Formal campsites throughout the area are scarce, so plan to bring all the supplies you need.
 For your first visit to the Rif Mountains, consider traveling with a guide.
 Not only can a guide help you plan a route and prevent you from getting lost, but most tour operators provide donkeys, food and cooking supplies, medical supplies and basic camping gear.
-Even if you prefer to camp independently, you can rent these supplies from tour operators, allowing you to pack relatively light for the journey from your home to Morocco.
+Even if you prefer to camp independently, you can rent these supplies from tour operators, allowing you to pack relatively lightly for the journey from your home to Morocco.

 Navigate through forested hills and peaks.
 The Rif Mountains delight trekkers with views of limestone cliffs, gorges, valleys and flowing streams, especially around Talassemtane National Park.
 The highest peak of the range is Tidirhine at 8,058 feet.
-Those who travel near Tidirhine may encounter fields of kip (hashish).
+Those who travel near Tidirhine may encounter fields of kif (hashish).
 If you wish to avoid them, consult with a tour operator about where along the trails the fields are located, or travel with a guide.

 Observe marine habitat and coastline.
-Al-Hoceima National Park also possesses an abundance of forested hiking trails.
+Al-Hoceima National Park possesses an abundance of forested hiking trails.
 Additionally, the park is renowned for its marine habitats, providing a home to dolphins, seals, turtles and waterfowl.
 If you follow the trails away from the secluded seaside beaches, you’re likely to encounter limestone cliffs, colonies of osprey and Barbary apes.